 Be careful about falling into stereotypes, especially when it comes to tropical islands.

 The separate, abstract quality of the island is why it is often used to depict a utopia or dystopia.
 And even more than the jungle, the island is the classic setting for showing the workings of evolution.
+Tropical islands, with boggy marshes, humidity and jungle lifeforms are often associated in fiction with rogue scientists, carrying out experiments with life.

 In many ways, the island has the most complex story possibilities of any natural setting.
 Let’s take a closer look at how to get the most out of the island world in your story.
 Notice that the best way to express the inherent meaning of this natural setting is through the story structure.